 - Keep copies of your loved one’s medical records, prescriptions, imaging reports, and additional documents showing the treatment they require.

-- Hire a Charlotte nursing home negligence lawyer from DeMayo Law Offices to help you with your case.
+- Hire a Charlotte nursing home negligence lawyer from DeMayo Law Offices, LLP to help you with your case.

 Why Does Nursing Home Negligence Happen?